stanislav-2001/filter-log/README.md

 # Filter log

-This is a bash script that is able to filter lines from a Java log file by given parameters.
+This is a bash script that is able to print out filtered lines from a Java log file by given parameters.

 ## Usage